-As the colder, wetter weather kicks in, so do muddy dog walks, and our bet is that there’s going to be a fair bit of press around Alabama Rot.
-But how dangerous is it, and how are you at risk?
+As the autumn kicks in, so do muddy dog walks, and our bet is that there’s going to be a fair bit of press around Alabama Rot again.
+But how dangerous is it, and are you at risk?
 We spoke to Catriona Beccles from Coastway Vets to get the facts.

 “Alabama rot (CRGV) is a disease of dogs which we still do not fully understand, as the exact cause has not been identified.
 We know that it was first seen in racing greyhounds in the US and that the dog will typically present with skin lesions, often around the paws, under the belly and around the lips.
 These can be red areas, open ulcers or dark black scabbed lesions.